 This is a nice little appliance that no student living away from home should be without!

-Not only can you make the best thin waffles, but switch out the waffle plate and put the sandwich one in, and you can have perfectly toasted, hot sandwiches in minutes.
+Not only can you make the best thin waffles, but you can switch out the waffle plate and put the sandwich one in for perfectly toasted sandwiches in minutes!

-We love the size of it; it is compact enough to keep in tight cabinet space and to be pulled out when needed.
-Which we assure you, will be often!
+We love its size–it’s compact enough to keep in tight cabinet space and to be pulled out when needed.

-The plates clip out very easily, either to swap or to pop into the dishwasher.
-There is even space to wrap the cord neatly away.
-The non-stick coating comes up clean after each use.
+The plates clip out very easily, and you can even pop them in the dishwasher.
+There’s also space to neatly wrap the cord away.
+Even better, the non-stick coating comes up clean after each use.

-Indicator lights tell the user when it’s time to build the sandwich or waffle in, lock the latch off and wait for the second light to tell you that your food is ready.
+Indicator lights tell you when it’s time to insert your sandwich or waffle, and a second light tells you when your food is ready.

 9. Presto Ceramic Flip Belgian Waffle Maker

-If you like the idea of a flip waffle maker that takes up minimal space in your kitchen and looks like a professional-grade appliance, then here it is.
+If you like the idea of a flip waffle maker that takes up minimal space in your kitchen and looks like a professional-grade appliance, then this is the product for you.

-Made from brushed stainless steel with a black trim finish, it is both attractive and durable.
+Made from brushed stainless steel with a black trim finish, it’s both attractive and durable.

-When you’re ready to store your machine, simply stand the unit into an upright position and press the lock switch.
-It will have a narrow profile that can slot into a small space.
+When you’re ready to store your machine, simply stand the unit in an upright position and press the lock switch.
+It will then have a narrow profile that can fit into a small space.

-The ceramic cooking plates offer not only non-toxic, superior non-stick performance, but they also need a quick wipe over to return to looking like new.
+The ceramic cooking plates offer not only non-toxic and non-stick performance, but they also only need a quick wipe-down to return to looking like new.

-This is a high-quality waffle maker suited to any style or size kitchen, available at a very competitive price.
+This is a high-quality waffle maker suitable for any kitchen, and it’s available at a very reasonable price.